umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

 `key` on a prevalue, determines where its stored in the database, so if you give your prevalue the key "wolf" - then this key will be used in the prevalue table.

-But it also means that when this property editor is used on a propety, then this prevalue will be exposed on the models configuration object like below, inside the property editors controller:
+But it also means that when this property editor is used on a property, then this prevalue will be exposed on the models configuration object like below, inside the property editors controller:

     //this is the property value
     $scope.model.value = "hello";